 While I was disappointed with this camera when I first bought it, I think it’s finally found its place in my camera lineup.
 Once I stopped expecting it to be something it was not, the Ricoh R1s became a wonderful camera to shoot with.

-When I let go of the need to get the perfect framing and instead focus on capturing the bigger picture, the Ricoh R1s consistently delivers excellent snapshots and memories.
+When I stop trying to force subjects into tight framing, and instead focus on capturing the bigger picture to tell a story- the R1s delivers no less than excellent snapshots and memories.